-Would you like to be a part of the 2019 Class of NEA Foundation Global Learning Fellows, but haven’t submitted an application yet?
-Make us your New Year’s resolution and use the following questions to brainstorm why you would be a great fit for our program.
+Would you like to be an NEA Foundation Global Learning Fellow, but haven't submitted an application yet?
+Use the following questions to brainstorm why you would be a great fit for our program!

 1. What sets you apart from other educators who are also interested in global learning?

 Think through your teaching experiences and moments working with students, and see if you can pinpoint a specific moment when you began to understand the value of teaching for global competence.

 2. If you have had experience with similar programs, what will make this opportunity different for you and your students?